ethereum/devp2p/caps/eth.md

 ### GetReceipts (0x0f)

-`[request-id: P, [blockhash₁: B_32, blockhash₂: B_32, ...]]`
+`[request-id: P, firstBlockReceiptIndex: P, [blockhash₁: B_32, blockhash₂: B_32, ...]]`

-Require peer to return a Receipts message containing the receipts of the given block hashes.
-The number of receipts that can be requested in a single message may be subject to implementation-defined limits.
+Request the peer to return a Receipts message containing the receipt lists of the given block hashes.
+The number of blocks that can be requested in a single message may be subject to implementation-defined limits.

+`firstBlockReceiptIndex` specifies an offset into the first receipt list which is served by the peer.
+This is intended to allow requesting the next receipts from a partial list received earlier.

 ### Receipts (0x10)

-`[request-id: P, [[receipt₁, receipt₂], ...]]`
+`[request-id: P, lastBlockIncomplete: {0,1}, [[receipt₁, receipt₂, ...], ...]]`

-This is the response to GetReceipts, providing the requested block receipts.
-Each element in the response list corresponds to a block hash of the GetReceipts request, and must contain the complete list of receipts of the block.
+This is the response to GetReceipts, providing the receipts.
+There should be a complete list of block receipts for each requested block hash, following the order of the request.

+Each list of block receipts must be complete, with two exceptions:

+- When the request has a non-zero `firstBlockReceiptIndex`, the first block receipt list should start at that index and omit earlier items.
+- When the `lastBlockIncomplete` flag of the response is set to `1`, the server indicates that the receipts of the last block in the response would overflow a message size of 10MB.
+  The remaining items of the last list are missing in that case, and the client can fetch them using another `GetReceipts` request.

 The recommended soft limit for Receipts responses is 2 MiB.